ad-lightning/tags-ios-sdk-sample-app/README.md

 1. Download and unzip the SDK framework.
 2. Drag and drop `boltive-ios-sdk.xcframework` into your Xcode project.
+3. Proceed to your target settings.
+Make sure that on `General` tab under `Frameworks, Libraries and Embedded Content` section `boltive-ios-sdk.xcframework` marked as `Embed & Sign`.

 **Note:** Sample app project in this repo already contains a reference to the SDK in the project root, however you have to manually download and unzip the framework into the project root directory `BoltiveDemo`.